-The project was funded by JJ Charitable Trust, The Jackson Family Fund, Quartet Community Foundation, DJS Arts and Arts Council England
+The project was funded by Children in Need, JJ Charitable Trust, The Jackson Family Fund, Quartet Community Foundation, DJS Arts and Arts Council England

 In 2022, we received funding from Children in Need to work with vulnerable young people in Knowle West, Bristol.
 Like many of our programmes, it offers young people a fun and supportive way to improve literacy, build confidence, develop creativity and strengthen their employability skills through co-production of new drama.
 Working closely with Knowle DGE Academy, SEN young people aged 16-18 were signposted to the project.